 In 2020, since the beginning of the first lockdown due to the COVID-19 pandemic in March; MyUmbrella started live streaming "Under The Brolly LIVE!" as we felt with nearly all Pride events having been postponed or cancelled that it was more important than ever to stay connected and entertained to maintain a healthy mind and to stay positive.

 Today, the pandemic continues to loom over our face-to-face activities but this hasn't stopped us.
-This year brings a refreshed pre-recorded "Under The Brolly" season with our new host Hannah Phillips, a popular trans YouTuber/Influencer bringing a new spark of energy to the show.
+This year brings a refreshed pre-recorded season of "Under The Brolly" with our new host Hannah Phillips, a popular trans YouTuber/Influencer and campaigner working closely with Tavistock Centre bringing a new spark of energy to the show.
 Our new "Guide to LGBT+" is also due to be released this year.

 Meet The Team & Volunteer

-Lead by project founders Christina Dearlove and Kerry Kelise the remainder of the team resources are now pulled from the main committee.
+Lead by project founders Christina Dearlove and Kerry Kleis the remainder of the team resources are now pulled from the main committee.
 Meet The Team.

 Please contact us for more details on how to join.